frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/setting-up/company-setup.md

 If you have more than one company, you can add them from:

-> Home > Accounting > Company
+> Home > Accounting > Masters and Accounts > Company

 ## 1. How to create a new Company
-1. Go to the path, click on New.
+1. Go to the Company list, click on New.
 1. Enter the name, abbreviation, and default currency for the company.
 1. Save.